daimonie/airflow-dbt-training/presentation/day_two.md

 - Key characteristics:

+  - Each source is handled independently
-  - Data is cleaned, normalized, and standardized.
+  - Data is cleaned, normalized, and standardized
-  - Joins across sources happen here
+  - Quality fixes are layered in a single transformation pipeline
-  - Each source is handled independently.
+  - Each layer builds on the previous one towards a trusted source
-  - Data quality issues addressed (nulls, duplicates, etc.),
-  - Consistent naming conventions applied.
+  - Consistent naming conventions applied
+  - Clear progression from raw to trusted data

 - Examples:

   - Standardized housing price data with consistent formats
   - Currency values normalized to a single currency
+  - Quality fixes layered in sequence:
+    - Layer 1: Basic type casting and null handling
+    - Layer 2: Business rule validation
+    - Layer 3: Standardization and final checks
+    - Result: Single trusted source table

+Note: Joins between sources are strictly reserved for the Gold layer

 ---